brutalsavage/facebook-post-scraper/README.md

 ## What It can Do

 - Scrape Public Post Text
+    - Raw Text
+    - Picture
+    - Links
 - Scrape Likes and Top 3 React Numbers
 - Scrape Public Post Comments
+    - Links in Comments
+    - Pictures in Comments

 ## Install Requirements

 Please make sure chrome is installed and ```chromedriver``` is placed in the same directory as the file

 Find out which version of ```chromedriver``` you need to download in this link [Chrome Web Driver](http://chromedriver.chromium.org/downloads).

+Place your Facebook login in info into ```facebook_credentials.txt```

 ```sh
 pip install -r requirements.txt
 ```